tranquility-one/tranquility.one/content/_index.md

 # Welcome!

 This is a public, [whitelisted](#whitelisting) Minecraft server with an emphasis on community in a vanilla Minecraft setting.
-Currently we run a single survival world at &ldquo;hard&rdquo; difficulty.
+Currently we run a single survival world at "hard" difficulty.
 The server is running Minecraft ([Paper](https://github.com/PaperMC/Paper)) version `1.13.2`.
 We started this server after a favorite server, **Serenity-MC.org**, stopped operating.
-Tranquility's general feel is based on Serenity, as is our [Code of Conduct](#code_of_conduct).
+Tranquility's general feel is based on Serenity, as is our [Code of Conduct](#code-of-conduct).
 **Hal**, if you're out there, we'd love to have you play here!

 Tranquility is a vanilla-like server.